Jadm1992/Jadm1992/README.md

+a lil bit about me:

-- 👋 Hi, I’m @Jadm1992
+- 👋 Hi, I’m Dev!
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack coding, generative art, blender, Javascript & React
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: devyonmiller8@gmail.com
+- ⚡ Fun fact: I love potatoes!

 <!---
 Jadm1992/Jadm1992 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.